smussenden/352-652-Summer-2017/guides/week-1/guide-homework-1.3.md

-# Guide to Homework-1.2
+# Guide to Homework-1.3

-This guide reviews some core concepts covered in [CodeAcademy Learn HTML & CSS: Part 1](https://www.codecademy.com/learn/learn-html-css), Section 3 "CSS Fundamentals" and Section 4 "Styling with CSS".
+This guide reviews some core concepts covered in [CodeAcademy Learn HTML & CSS: Part 1](https://www.codecademy.com/learn/learn-html-css), Section 5 "Organizing HTML & CSS" and Section 6 "The CSS Box Model".

 Additionally, you may find the following reference materials useful: